ldd27/go-react-starter-kit/README.md

 # go-react-starter-kit
-Get started with Golang, React, and Dva.
+Get started with Beego, React, Antd, and Dva.